 Story

-We'll never know what parts of the script were written by the gifted Rod Sterling and what was written by Michael Wilson, but the melting of the two can clearly be seen.
+script were written by the gifted Rod Sterling and what was written by Michael Wilson, but the melting of the two can clearly be seen.
 The film is based off the book by Pierre Boule, that shares the same name, but strays a bit from the book.
 In the script the largest stroke of Sterling's you see is the ending of the film which remained in Wilson's draft.
 Although it is a departure from the book, I like the film ending much more because it brings the story full circle.
 Instead of Taylor finding these beings on a different world, our own Earth goes through a cycle and they become the superior beings of the planet.
 How this happens is due to mankind's nuclear war upon itself, which gave rise to the apes.

 The finest parts of the film, and always the most prominent in my memory of sci-fi, are the social commentary sections.
 Which occurs mostly after Taylor is slave to the supreme ape society.
 It holds a mirror to ourselves and makes us look at our own prejudice, close mindedness, and inability to accept the science before us.
 In a lesser way it comments on animal rights, and with the humans as slaves, we are able to see what it would be like to be an animal.
 Overall I think the story is the finest, standout quality in the film's production.